Peat Pot Wedding Favors DIY

 And a detail shot of the painted edges, which I show you how to easily paint in the video:

 All of the details are in this YouTube video that I made, below.
-Yes – I made a video!!!
-The first of what I hope will be many, so I hope you’ll stop by and watch – and maybe even “like” the video or subscribe to my new YouTube Channel!
+Yes – I made a video!
+My first one, so I hope you’ll stop by and watch – and maybe even “like” the video or subscribe to my YouTube Channel!

 Before I share the video link, don’t forget to scroll down this page to see several pictures of the peat pot wedding favors that I discuss in the video.